Buddhist paths to liberation

-The Buddhist path (marga) to liberation, also referred to as awakening, is described in a wide variety of ways.
-The classical one is the Noble Eightfold Path, which is only one of several summaries presented in the Sutta Pitaka.
-A number of other paths to liberation exist within various Buddhist traditions and theology.
+The Buddhist path (marga; magga) to liberation, also referred to as awakening, is described in a wide variety of ways.
+The Noble Eightfold Path is prominent in Theravada Buddhism and popularly well-known, but is only one of several summaries presented in the Sutta Pitaka.
+A number of other summaries of the path to liberation are given within various Buddhist traditions, of which the four stages of dhyana may be the most prominent one.

 Early Buddhism

 There are various expositions of the path to liberation in the Early Buddhist texts, the following examples are drawn from the Pali Nikayas.

 The Noble Eightfold Path

 The Noble Eightfold Path is widely known as the description of the Buddhist path.
 In the Sutta Pitaka it is summed up as follows:

 The Blessed One said, "Now what, monks, is the Noble Eightfold Path?
 Right view, right resolve, right speech, right action, right livelihood, right effort, right mindfulness, right concentration [samadhi].

+The four dhyanas

+While the noble eightfold path is popularly well-known, the four dhyanas, which are included in the noble eightfold path as the eight limb, samadhi, may actually be the most prominent scheme.

 Alternate sequences in the Pali Nikayas

-Alternate, and possibly older, sequences of the stages on the Buddhist path to liberation, can be found throughout the Pali Canon.
+Alternate, and possibly older than the formula noble eightfold path, sequences of the stages on the Buddhist path to liberation, can be found throughout the Pali Canon.